 - How does the setting/school/college know if children/young people need extra help and what should I do if I think my child/young person may have special educational needs?

 Every child who attends Wyvern is observed on a consistent basis across all areas of learning and development.
-These observations assist us in identifying weather your child needs additional support.
-If concerns are raised, then further observation will be made by Wyverns Special Educational Needs Co-ordinator (SENCo).
-If we then feel that there may be need for additional support the SENCo will liaise with you and obtain consent to involve outside agencies for support.
+These observations assist us in identifying whether your child needs additional support.
+If concerns are raised, then further observation will be made by Wyverns Special Educational Needs Co-ordinator (SENDCo).
+If we then feel that there may be need for additional support the SENDCo will liaise with you and obtain consent to involve outside agencies for support.

 You will be kept informed throughout the whole process of anything that is put in place and be given copies of any reports that are made that concern your child.
 At Wyvern we aim to cater for all children who have any Special educational need or disability (SEND) such as autism, downs syndrome, speech and language difficulties, behavioural problems and English as an additional language.

 Wyvern includes all families in their child’s journey through the nursery and pre-school, holding parents’ evenings/open mornings/and using communications books are just some of the examples.

 Every parent/carer is encouraged to complete an ‘All about me’ booklet with their child on admission to nursery/pre-school.

 - How will early years setting/school/college staff support my child/young person?

 All Wyvern staff have access to a range of training.
 The SENDCo has additional training in Speech and Language, behaviour management and working with children with Special educational needs and disabilities (SEND)

 Our key person system allows for planning to be based around the individual needs of the children and is continually adapted as required.